Lake Louise Parking: Everything You NEED to Know

 Visit Lake Louise at Sunrise or Sunset

 Sunrise and sunset are the best times to visit Lake Louise for beauty and crowd management.
 It’s during these times you’ll find the fewest people.
-You have plenty of time to complete a Lake Louise hike if you arrive around sunrise.
+Though sunrise can now still draw a crowd and parking does fill up before 7 am.
+The good news is you have plenty of time to complete a Lake Louise hike if you arrive around sunrise.
 Though this sunrise secret is nothing new, plenty of other people in the park are willing to get up early to score a parking spot at Lake Louise for sunrise.

 Visit Lake Louise in the “Off Season”